openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * Identify Verification - process conducted by the OP or a claim provider to verify the user's identity.

-* Identity Assurance - process in which the OP or a claim provider affirms identity data of a certain user with a certain assurance towards an RP, typically expressed by way of an assurance level.
+* Identity Assurance - process in which the OP or a claim provider asserts identity data of a certain user with a certain assurance towards an RP, typically expressed by way of an assurance level.
 Depending on legal requirements, the OP may also be required to provide evidence of the identity verification process to the RP.

 * Verified Claims - Claims about an End-User, typically a natural person, whose binding to a particular user account was verified in the course of an identity verification process.